Immigration detention refers to the government practice of detaining refugees, people seeking asylum and other migrants for administrative purposes.

 - Serious protection problems for refugees within closed refugee camps.

-Under international law, governments do have the right to protect their national sovereignty.
-But also enshrined in international law is the right to seek and enjoy asylum.
-And international laws protect against arbitrary and unlawful detention.
-Governments should, in compliance with international and regional human rights standards, only detain in circumstances where alternatives have been assessed as not sufficient, only as a last resort and for the shortest possible period of time.
+In compliance with international and regional human rights standards, detention should only occur in circumstances where alternatives have been assessed as not sufficient, only as a last resort and for the shortest possible period.

 Most governments detain refugees, asylum seekers and migrants in some or more of the following situations: